-Cold ice packs or compresses of baking soda paste or cornstarch paste can also provide some relief.
+Cold ice packs or compresses of cornstarch paste can also provide some relief.

 Though it can be painful to even think about eating when you have a cold sore, foods that boost your immune system are great to help in the treatment of your cold sores.

 Omega-3 fatty acids in foods like flaxseed and salmon can help control inflammation, while lean proteins from chicken and eggs can give your body the energy it needs to heal.
 Increasing your lysine intake can also help to suppress the herpes virus that's causing your cold sores.

 It's also important to avoid added sugars and heavily processed foods in favor of healthier choices like fresh fruits and vegetables.